mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 drugs who are willing to pay full price.
-Desperate Medicinal: The character finds a number of buyers for medical drugs who cannot afford the drugs, but are willing to offer favours, trade items and rumors in exchange.
+Desperate Medicinal: The character finds a number of buyers for medical drugs who cannot afford the drugs, but are willing to offer favors, trade items and rumors in exchange.
 If denied drugs, the buyer may become hostile.
 Full Narcotic: The character finds a number of buyers for narcotics who are willing to pay full price.
-Desperate Narcotic: The character finds a number of buyers for narcotic drugs who cannot afford the drugs, but are willing to offer favours, trade items and rumors in exchange.
+Desperate Narcotic: The character finds a number of buyers for narcotic drugs who cannot afford the drugs, but are willing to offer favors, trade items and rumors in exchange.
 If denied drugs, the buyer may become hostile.

 A character attempting to deal drugs must also make a Routine (+2)